By Laura Robson, Safidy (Community Health) Programme Coordinator, Antananarivo, Madagascar

 While in the village of Andavadoaka, Cynthia, one of the CBD supervisors for the Velondriake area, explained to me the importance of her work: “It’s my passion to be a community-based distributor, to teach my family and the people in my village about reproductive health.
 We are so motivated to share our knowledge it’s like we never sleep; we go in the market, we go near the well, we go to people’s houses, and we explain the different family planning options.
 It’s not just about offering contraceptives, but also giving people information and answering their questions.
 That’s what makes them really trust us and like coming to us… and they see the value of what we provide, because without health we can do nothing.”

-And so from spending time with these incredibly dedicated CBDs, it is clearer to me than ever that they really are the most phenomenal educators and service providers for their communities.
+And so from spending time with these incredibly dedicated CBDs, it is clearer to me than ever that they really are the most phenomenal health promotors and service providers in their communities.
 As Caroline, the Safidy coordinator for Velondriake, and I travel to Addis Ababa, Ethiopia, for the International Conference on Family Planning (ICFP) next week, we feel honoured to be representing Lauralette, Lily, Cynthia and the other inspiring CBDs that we work with, and look forward to sharing our experiences of PHE as a powerful model for reaching the hardest to reach with reproductive health choices.